rajwindersxxx/bytebites/README.md

 ### LIVE DEMO Link: [https://bytebitesxxx.vercel.app](https://bytebitesxxx.vercel.app)

+As a self-taught developer, this is my first project with Next.js.
+I would appreciate your feedback on my project.
+Thank you!"

 ## Important - Non-Commercial Use Only

 Please note that this project is intended for personal learning, experimentation, and non-commercial purposes.